XPipe LogoXPipe Documentation

 Once installed, you can start with adding your first connections to XPipe.
 You will be greeted by the introduction screen, which gives you the option to automatically add all available connections on the local machine:

 In contrast to many other tools, XPipe is not just a remote connection tool.
 It can also be used to access your locally installed shells, VMs, containers, and more.
-The local search for available connections should add all supported local tools plus various remote connections, e.g., connections from your SSH config file or from PuTTY/KiTTY.
+The local search for available connections should add all supported local tools plus various remote connections:

 Adding remote connections

 Once XPipe has added all available local connections it could find, you can continue by adding your first remote connection.
-In most cases this is an SSH connection.
-You can do this in the New ... menu:
+In most cases, this is probably an SSH-based connection.
+There are multiple different ways of adding SSH connections:

-This simple SSH connection dialog should be straightforward so that you only have to enter your connection details.
+This SSH connection creation dialog should be straightforward so that you only have to enter your connection details.

 If your connection requires passwords, and you are using a password manager, you can look into integrating your existing password manager with XPipe in the password manager guide.

-For key-based authentication, XPipe supports many different key sources, ranging from a simple file, over various agents, to smartcards.
+For key-based authentication, XPipe supports many different key sources, ranging from a simple file, over various agents, to hardware security keys.

-After your connection has been validated, you will see the automatic connection search dialogue again, allowing you to add all supported connections on that remote system automatically:
+After your connection has been validated, you will see the automatic connection search dialog again, allowing you to add all supported connections on that remote system automatically.

 If you encounter any issues with this SSH connection, you can refer to the SSH troubleshooting guide.
 As XPipe has a different approach compared to most other SSH clients and uses your local OpenSSH client instead, there might be a few behavioral differences between XPipe and other SSH clients.